lokeuei/slate/source/includes/_soapgettax.md

 **CompanyCode:** string [25], *required*

 The code that identifies the company in the AvaTax account in which the document should be posted.
 This code is declared during the company setup in the
-<a href="https://admin-development.avalara.net/" target="_blank">AvaTax Admin Console</a>.
+<a href="https://admin-development.avalara.net/" target="_parent">AvaTax Admin Console</a>.
 If no value is passed, the document will be assigned to the default company.

 **CurrencyCode:** string [3], *optional*